kubernetes/website/content/en/docs/contribute/new-content/overview.md

 Scenario | Branch
 :---------|:------------
-Existing or new english language content for the current release | `master` Content for a feature change release | The branch which corresponds to the major and minor version the feature change is in, using the pattern `dev-release-<version>`.
+Existing or new English language content for the current release | `master` Content for a feature change release | The branch which corresponds to the major and minor version the feature change is in, using the pattern `dev-release-<version>`.
 For example, if a feature changes in the `vrelease-1.17` release, then add documentation changes to the `dev-release-1.17` branch.
 Content in other languages (localizations) | Use the localization's convention.
 See the [Localization branching strategy](/docs/contribute/localization/#branching-strategy) for more information.